Feeds:

 Read Full Post »

-This post was inspired by my evolving online education in social media, public relations, graphic design and web development and a blog entry by Arik Hanson, who outlines his free and easily accessible online Social Media MBA.
+This post was inspired by my evolving online education in social media, public relations, graphic design and web development and this content-rich blog entry by Arik Hanson, who outlines his free and easily accessible online Social Media MBA.

 In the years since my graduation, I have felt that I lack a creative outlet.
 Everything leading up to this point in my life is now pointing in the directionof learning graphic design and website development, so I decided (at least for now) to ignore traditional means of studying this field and to get my (mostly) FREE education online.